The CSS Layout Masterclass

 Time & Location

-This full-day workshop will be hosted at the Microsoft Technology Center and will take place the day after SmashingConf.
-The workshop will be running from 9:30 AM to 5:30 PM on Thursday, October 17.
+This full-day workshop will take place the day after SmashingConf at a location to be decided.
+The workshop will be running from 9:30 AM to 5:30 PM on Thursday, October 22nd.

 9:00 AM – Doors open, Registration